nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 python -c 'import pty; pty.spawn("/bin/bash")'
 ```

-Next, I needed to find a way to escalate my privileges.
+With that done, let's find some privesc vectors.

 Firstly, since we discovered a password for the administrator account on SweetRice earlier, I was hoping that the itguy user would reuse this password.
-Thus, I tried to use **Password123** to log into itguy's ssh account.
+Thus, I tried to use 'Password123' to log into itguy's account.
 However, it did not work.

 I then decided to use a privilege escalation script called [LinPEAS](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS) to help automate the process of finding privesc vectors.
 I transferred LinPEAS over to the target machine and ran it.
-Unfortunately, it was not able to detect any potential PE vectors.
-Looks like I will need to do some manual privesc instead.
+Unfortunately, it was not able to find anything useful.
+Looks like I will need to do some manual privesc enumeration instead.

 The first thing I did was to check my **sudo privileges**.
 This can be done with `sudo -l`